 Computers and math alone cannot predict the weather.
 Observation data about what is happening right now with the weather is necessary to make forecasts.
 This data comes from high-tech and some low-tech ways of measuring what’s happening above our heads.

 The single most important source of data is from weather satellites.
 Satellites are about the size of a school bus, but cost 100,000 times more to build and launch into space.
 These eyes in the sky that orbit the earth have the ability to see vast swaths of the earth’s atmosphere, sensing temperature and humidity.
 Satellite data, along with information from ground-based RADAR stations, weather stations, weather balloons, buoys, aircraft and ships are fed into supercomputers that then compute how heat and moisture will move in the atmosphere, giving us a weather forecast.

-At The Weather Network, we use the computer model output from many agencies such as Environment Canada.
+At The Weather Network, we use the computer model output from many agencies such as Environment and Climate Change Canada.
 Our meteorologists then select the best of this data and use their own experience to make the final forecast.
-We also use RADAR (RAdio Detection And Ranging) data to pinpoint the timing of precipitation in the next few hours.
+We also use RADAR (Radio Detection And Ranging) data to pinpoint the timing of precipitation in the next few hours.

 Some think that data from your smartphone could make weather forecasts better.
 We have experimented with integrating smartphone pressure and temperature data into weather computer models, but it’s unlikely this will result in a revolution in forecast accuracy.
 What’s more likely is that weather forecasts will continue to gradually improve as the Internet of Things, including your smartphone, provides more real-time data along with improvements in computer technology and the meteorological science that tells the computer what to do.